 The code of conduct also applies to off-campus activities, such as field trips, off-campus classes and college-sponsored events.
-On a case-by-case basis, the dean of student services or the appropriate instructional dean will determine whether jurisdiction should be asserted to address the adverse effects of an off-campus activity.
+On a case-by-case basis, the vice president of student services or the appropriate instructional vice president will determine whether jurisdiction should be asserted to address the adverse effects of an off-campus activity.